KHARIKA17/GDP1/DesignArchitecture/Meeting09.md

 * What technologies to be used?

+We had a thought of using Node Js at backend

 * Who will handle what tasks?

 * Discuss workflow of the application from users perspective?